Skip to content

 • A CUDA-capable GPU is strongly recommended for sequence modeling (ESM-2).

-• If no GPU is available, disable or skip sequence modeling steps.
+• If no GPU is available, set device: "cpu" in config.yaml and disable or skip sequence modeling steps.

 Input Data